Core Idea

 - Advantage: Flexibility to optimize each part independently

-- The Fallacies-of-Distributed-Computing become real operational concerns that must be explicitly managed
+- Disadvantage: Operational complexity multiplies—each service requires its own deployment pipeline, monitoring, and governance; the Fallacies-of-Distributed-Computing become real concerns that must be explicitly managed

-The appropriate question: Do different parts of my system genuinely require different architecture characteristics?
+The decision criterion: Not trend-driven.
+The right question is: Do different parts of my system genuinely require different architecture characteristics?

-- If they have fundamentally different requirements → Distribution enables targeted optimization that a monolith cannot provide
+- If they have fundamentally different requirements → distribution enables targeted optimization a monolith cannot provide

 Why This Matters

-Understanding the relationship between architecture style and characteristic scope prevents two common anti-patterns:
+Understanding the relationship between architecture style and characteristic scope prevents two anti-patterns:

 - Forced Uniformity: Forcing a monolith to serve wildly different characteristic needs, leading to over-engineering or compromised functionality